 - Completion of 50% of junior/senior in-major courses at UMKC.
 Accounting students must complete at least 15 hours of upper-level accounting courses at UMKC.

-- Completion of the RooWriter, the ETS Proficiency Profile and other assessment exercises as assigned by the Bloch faculty.
+- Completion of the RooWriter, HEIghten, and other assessment exercises as assigned by the Bloch faculty.

 - Completion of the Constitution Requirement.